 Jiscmail – An e-mail list service to facilitate discussion, collaboration and communication within the UK academic community.
 For more information, click here.

-KIS – Key Information Set – Key Information Sets are comparable sets of standardized information about undergraduate courses published through Unistats website and on each institution’s prospectus pages.
+KIS – Key Information Set – Key Information Sets are comparable sets of standardized information about undergraduate courses on each institution’s prospectus pages and course comparison websites.
 They are designed to help prospective students compare data, programmes and institutions

 Knowledge exchange or knowledge transfer – The process by which HEIs’ knowledge, expertise and intellectually linked assets are constructively applied beyond HE for the wider benefit of the economy and society, through two-way engagement with business, the public sector, cultural and community partners.